International Towing and Recovery Museum

 That last task is given to the "Wall of the Fallen" which stands between the parking lot and the highway.
 It's topped by a sculpture of a hero tow truck driver as he reaches down to pull people to safety from a car sinking into the memorial fountain.
 An introductory video at the Museum says that 50 to 100 tow truck drivers die on the job every year in the U.S., but the "rules of the Wall" decree that only those who are killed while actually helping people will get their names engraved on it.

 Standards for inclusion are just as rigorous for the dozens of ancient and odd-looking tow trucks displayed inside the Museum, all spotlessly restored.
 There's a 1919 model 485 wrecker on a 1913 Locomobile and a 440 Hi-Power on a 1979 Chevy Silverado, "the world's fastest wrecker," which topped 130 mph in the straightaway at Talladega.

-A unique 1953 model W-70 is named "Dad" and is the largest mechanical wrecker ever built, according to its accompanying sign.
+A unique 1953 model W-70, named "Dad," is the largest mechanical wrecker ever built, according to its accompanying sign.
 "The cost to do the restoration on this giant was in the excess of $100,000.
 It is here because of Donnie Cruse and Terry Humelsine's undying love for the Towing and Recovery Industry."

 Donnie and Terry, as might be expected, are members of the Towing And Recovery Hall Of Fame, which is literally a hall between the museum and its gift shop.
 Photos of dozens of proud inductees line the walls.
 Industry giants such as Ernest Holmes are honored, as are pioneers such as Ashley Beasley and Gerry Plumpton.